Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 - **Machine Learning**: Perform feature transformation and run ML Training in Snowflake using Snowpark ML.
 Register the trained ML model for inference from the Snowflake Model Registry
 - **Operationalise a Model**: Implementing a production inference data-pipeline to maintain customer segments as underlying customer behaviors change in source data.

-The diagram below provides an overview of what we will be building in this QuickStart.
+The diagram below provides an overview of what we will be building in this Guide.
 ![Snowpark](assets/quickstart_pipeline.png)

 > aside negative